pipeless-ai/home-assistant-custom-component/README.md

 your `custom_components` folder in Home Assistant.

 Please visit the [main Pipeless Agents documentation](https://docs-agents.pipeless.ai/) for full installation instructions of this integration.

+## Known Issues

+- [ ] Adding more than one camera per user fails.
+This is probably due to how the FFmpeg process is created.
+If some Home Assistant expert knows a better way of running it please let us know.
+- [ ] Sometimes adding a config entry results in a config entry duplication.